 With the advent of the Open Radar Data Acquisition (ORDA) system on WSR-88D radars and the introduction of significantly more powerful signal processing hardware comes the opportunity to improve the method used for estimating the spectrum width, a measure of the variability of radial wind velocities within a measurement pulse volume.
-In addition, the implementation of new operational modes for improved data guality, including SZ phase coding, will involve very different signal processing techniques and hence may require novel methods to meet the WSR-88D specifications.
-While spectrum width has not been used extensively by radar meteorologists in the past, the new NEXRAD Turbulence Detection Algorithm (NTDA), developed under direction and funding from the FAA's Aviation Weather Research Program, will soon be using the WSR-88D spectrum width as a key input for providing in-cloud turbulence estimates (eddy dissipation rate, EDR) for an operational aviation decision support system (Williams et al. 2005).
+In addition, the implementation of new operational modes for improved data quality, including SZ phase coding and staggered PRT, will involve very different signal processing techniques and hence may require novel methods to meet the WSR-88D specifications.
+While spectrum width has not been used extensively by radar meteorologists in the past, the NEXRAD Turbulence Detection Algorithm (NTDA), developed under direction and funding from the FAA's Aviation Weather Research Program, uses the WSR-88D spectrum width as a key input for providing in-cloud turbulence estimates (eddy dissipation rate, EDR) for an operational aviation decision support system (Williams et al. 2005).
 Achieving improved spectrum width estimator performance would directly benefit the accuracy of the NTDA product.

-This paper addresses these issues by evaluating performance characteristics of several spectrum width estimators, including the pulse-pair estimator currently used in the WSR-88D.
-Evaluations are performed using simulated radar time-series data representing a variety of scenarios for different signalto-noise ratios, overlaid power ratios, and spectrum widths.
-A hybrid algorithm combining three spectrum width estimators is proposed, and it is shown that this algorithm, while slightly more computationally intensive, is more accurate and robust than any method alone.
+In this paper, the performance characteristics of the several spectrum width estimators, including the pulse-pair estimator currently used in the WSR-88D, are reviewed.
+A hybrid algorithm combining three spectrum width estimators is discussed, and it is shown that this algorithm, while slightly more computationally intensive, is more accurate and robust than any method alone.